epousa/IT-infrastructure-monitoring/README.md

 > **Warning**
 >
 > You may face errors when trying to simply start the openNMS you built after turning off your system which wont let OpenNMS run.
-If so, one way to fix it is to assemble it again.
+If so, one way to fix it is by cleaning the cache
 >```
+>{OPENNMS_HOME}/bin/fix-karaf-setup.sh
+>```
+> Or by assembling it again.
+>```
->./assemble.pl -p dir -DskipTests
+> ./assemble.pl -p dir -DskipTests
 >```
 ### Run postgres, Kafka and Grafana containers
 ```